disulfidebond/ctakes_processing/README.md

 # README

+Steps for generating flatfile output from clinical notes:
+1. Create custom dictionary using the SNOMEDCT_US vocabulary
+2. Preprocess notes to fit cTAKES requirements
+3. Run cTAKES
+4. Postprocess notes to convert XMI output to flat text file

+To run the steps above, you will need:
+- cTAKES 4.0.0.1 or higher downloaded and installed
+- python 3.6+ installed
+- Java 1.8 or higher
+- An API key with the UMLS Terminology Services (this is free but requires an [account](https://uts.nlm.nih.gov/uts/login))

+The most recent version of cTAKES is cTAKES 5.0, which is the recommended version.
+To use cTAKES version 5.0, you will need to clone the Git Repository, then use Maven in an IDE such as IntelliJ IDEA to build, compile, and then create the required java jar files.

+Alternatively, you can use the User Installation of cTAKES 4.0.0.1, which is available for download [here](https://ctakes.apache.org), and has installation instructions [here](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).

+# Steps to create a custom dictionary with the SNOMEDCT_US vocabulary
+1. Download dictionary from UMLS at https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html , note this requires authentication using the UMLS Terminology Services account you created previously to download the file.
+2. Unzip the `mmsys.zip` file, and copy the compressed contents **to the same directory where the \*.nlm files reside** (this is usually the parent directory)
+3. Run the *run_mac.sh* file to launch MetamorphoSys on MacOSX, or the *run.bat* file on Windows.
+4. Configure a custom dictionary following the prompts and the guide [here](https://www.nlm.nih.gov/research/umls/implementation_resources/metamorphosys/help.html).
+When selecting sources, note that this provides a selection of sources that can be used when creating a custom dictionary.
+For example, if you select RXNorm and SNOMEDCT_US as sources, then when creating the custom dictionary in step 5, you will have the option of using SNOMEDCT_US only, RXNorm only, or both RXNorm and SNOMEDCT_US in the custom dictionary.

 Requirements for running cTAKES, note that CUI extraction (see below) has different requirements that depend on how it is run:

 - cTAKES 4.0.0.1 installed